substrait-io/substrait/site/docs/extensions/core_extensions/guidelines.md

     - Example: [#289](https://github.com/substrait-io/substrait/issues/289)
     - Example: [#295](https://github.com/substrait-io/substrait/issues/295)

- - Aim for syntactic and semantic consistency with widely used SQL dialects, especially PostgreSQL.
+ - Aim for syntactic and semantic consistency with widely used SQL dialects.
     - Example: [#285 (comment)](https://github.com/substrait-io/substrait/pull/285#discussion_r944542030)

  - Generalize the function as much as possible, to reduce the odds that we'll need to update it later.